imufiii/Capstone-INFO6134/README.md

 Arul Sajeevkumar:
 1. Users can set the app to dark or light mode in the apps settings
-2. user can search for a team using api
+2. user can get match fixtures and league schedule
-3. user can scan qrcode to add preferences of their team and then retreive those preferences on the app
+3. user have an in app tutorial when using the app for the first time.
 4. user can earn achievements badges

 Shahryar Salim: